mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 - [N] MEA Tools version 2.8

-NOTE: when analying - get someone unfamiliar with your experiment and let them redo the analysis with your notes. see if they are able to come to the same results w/o problems. when there are problems, these are the points that still need to be documented.
+NOTE: when analysing - get someone unfamiliar with your experiment and let them redo the analysis with your notes. see if they are able to come to the same results w/o problems. when there are problems, these are the points that still need to be documented.